7Block Labs

 What to measure

-• Supplier response time to quality investigations and block notices (CX‑0125).
+• How fast suppliers jump on quality investigations and block notices (CX-0125).

-• Percent of shipments with complete EPCIS chain‑of‑custody and sensor attachments.
+• What percentage of shipments come with a full EPCIS chain-of-custody and sensor attachments?

 Use Case 2: Warranty and recall management with verifiable evidence